georgeliu95/TensorRT/samples/opensource/sampleINT8API/README.md

 	2. To create the `<network_name>_per_tensor_dynamic_ranges.txt` file, ensure each line corresponds to the tensor name and floating point dynamic range, for example `<tensor_name> : <float dynamic range>`.

 		Tensor names generated in the `network_tensors.txt` file (step 4-1) can be used here to represent `<tensor_name>`.
 The dynamic range can either be obtained from training (by measuring the `min` and `max` value of activation tensors in each epoch) or from using custom post processing techniques (similar to TensorRT calibration).
-You can also choose to use a dummy per tensor dynamic range to run the sample.
+You can also choose to use a dummy per-tensor dynamic range to run the sample.

 		**Note:** INT8 inference accuracy may reduce when dummy/random dynamic ranges are provided.